Barry John: Amateurism

-As an amateur rugby union player John was not paid to play rugby at club or international level.
+As an amateur rugby union player, John was not paid to play rugby at club or international level.
 To receive money for playing would have been recognised as an act of professionalism and would have resulted in action from one of the governing unions, normally suspension or a ban.
-To prevent players switching to professional rugby league, players were given 'boot money' by their clubs or sponsors, named after the early practice of placing money in the players' boots.
-In his 2011 book Addy, Meirion Appleton said that in the 1970s he made illegal payments to both John and Gareth Edwards.
+To prevent players switching to professional rugby league, players were given boot money by their clubs or sponsors, named after the early practice of placing money in the players' boots.
+In his 2011 book Appy, businessman and football manager Meirion Appleton said that in the 1970s he made illegal payments to both John and Gareth Edwards.
 Appleton said that before an international match he gave both players envelopes containing money from sportswear manufacturer Adidas.
 John was never charged with taking illegal payments during his career.